 Siri stood in the dark black bedroom, wearing her shift, looking out the window.
 The God King’s palace was the only structure in the Court of Gods higher than the wall, and the bedroom faced east.
 Out over the sea.

-She stared out, watching the waves, feeling the heat of the afternoon air--which was probably worse because of the palace’s black stone.
+She watched the distant waves, feeling the heat of the afternoon air--which was probably worse because of the palace’s black stone.
 Still, it didn’t bother her.
-She hadn’t realized how cold Idris often was, not until now, her week in Hallandren giving her something to use as a comparison.

-No, wearing only the shift, the heat was actually pleasant--particularly with the cool breeze blowing in off the ocean.
-It blew through her long hair, ruffling the fabric of her shift.
+Wearing the shift, the heat was actually pleasant--particularly with the cool breeze blowing in off the ocean.
+It teased her long hair, ruffling the fabric of her shift.

 No punishment had come for her defiance the night before.
-A part of her was still aghast at the way she had acted, but that part was growing smaller and smaller as the time passed.
-She’d arisen unusually early for her habits lately, waiting to see if guards would come arrest her, if priests would come to lecture her, or if servants would come to chastise her.
+She had addressed the God King, had sat up and made a demand of him.
+She’d waited all morning for some kind of punishment--guards to come arrest her, priests to come lecture her, or servants to come chastise her.

 There had been nothing.

 She leaned down against the windowsill, arms crossed on the cool stone, closing her eyes and feeling the sea breeze blow across her.
+A part of her was still aghast at the way she had acted.
+That part was growing smaller and smaller as the time passed.

 I’ve been going about things wrong, here, she thought.
-I’ve been sitting, afraid, getting pushed about by my own fears and worries.
+I’ve been pushed about by my own fears and worries.

 That wasn’t her.
 She didn’t usually take time to bother with fears and worries.
-She just did what felt right.
-For some reason, despite the insanity of it, she felt that she should have stood up to the God King days ago.
+She just did what seemed right.
+For some reason, despite the insanity of it, she was beginning to feel that she should have stood up to the God King days ago.

 Perhaps she wasn’t being cautious enough.
 Perhaps punishment would still come.
 However, for the moment, she felt as if she’d accomplished something.
-Something important.

 She didn’t yet understand what it was.
 However, she intended to push it as far as it would go.
-She smiled, opening her eyes, and let her hair change to a detemrined golden yellow.
+She smiled, opening her eyes, and let her hair change to a determined golden yellow.

 It was time to stop being afraid of him.